talonframework/talon/README.md

 - still works out of the box, without the need to configure anything
 - intelligent defaults
 - optimize the architecture to support large data (no association drop-downs with thousands of entries)
-- support multiple themes/layouts in a single application (front facing layout and a back office "talon" interface)
+- support multiple themes/layouts in a single application (front facing layout and a back office "admin" interface)

 ### Ideas being kicked around